TUM-FAF/FAFSite/README.markdown

      + `mysql> quit`
 8. Install [GIT](http://git-scm.com/), for windows there is GITHUB for Windows
 9. Use GIT to clone fafsite project to your local directory
-10. Copy the contents from `fafsite/staging_settings.py` to a new locally created file `fafsite/settings.py`
+10. Create a new `fafsite/local_setting.py` file, containg the necessary info(e.g. DATABASES) to run it locally.
+It will override the `fafsite/staging_settings.py` configuration.
 11.   cd to the project path and run the following `<python manage.py syncdb>`
 12. Run the project from the console within the project directory `<python manage.py runserver>`
 13. Now you can acces the server on the localhost